WikiaTeamProject/ExtractionFromWikia/additionalFiles/configFile/README.md

 `includeNullMappings`
 This parameter defines whether resources, classes & properties that are not linked to DBpedia shall be explicitly mapped to null.
 The standard value is false.
+You should set it to true if you want to evaluate wikis.

 `wikiSourceFileName`
 This parameter allows you to define the source file name of a wiki for the DBpedia